Nikon D3400 vs D5

 Studio photographers will appreciate that the Nikon D5 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Both the D3400 and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the D3400 was followed by the Nikon D3500.
 Further information on the features and operation of the D3400 and D5 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D5 Manual.

 So how do things add up?
 Is the Nikon D3400 better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.